chris-wood/chris-wood.github.io/_drafts/private_object_encryption.md

 Following this train of thought, it is not hard to show that in fact the notion of "private object encryption" is not possible in vanilla CCN.

-To prove this, let's first define what we mean by privacy.
+To argue this, let's first define what we mean by privacy.
 In the context of TLS, privacy in the presence of untrusted network elements and eavesdroppers means that (side channel attacks aside) it is not possible to correlate the traffic of two separate users (consumers) even if they happen to be sending and